Sustainable Packaging Coalition

 Companies in the SPC’s Biopolymers Industry Leadership Committee work to promote the use and growth of bioplastics for packaging by collating, creating, and disseminating data-driven information on the sustainability value of bioplastics.
 Learn More.

-Multi-Laminate Flexible Recovery
+Multi-Material Flexible Recovery

-SPC members in the Multi-Laminate Flexible Recovery Industry Leadership Committee work collaboratively with existing global initiatives to identify and advocate for increased recovery of multi-laminate films.
+SPC members in the Multi-Material Flexible Recovery Industry Leadership Committee work collaboratively with existing global initiatives to identify and advocate for increased recovery of multi-laminate films.
 The committees work will be predominately focused on the U.S., but will also examine existing and emerging global efforts.
 Learn More.